Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/_index.md

 <p style="text-align:right"><i>API: Application Programming Interface</i></p>

 [Lua](https://lua.org/) scripts are used to perform actions in rbxmk.
+By convention only, scripts run with rbxmk have the `.rbxmk.lua` extension.

-The API for Lua is designed to closely resemble Roblox's Lua API.
+The Lua API for rbxmk is designed to closely resemble Roblox's Lua API.
 The current Lua implementation is based on 5.1.

 The API can be divided into the following categories: